-To receive a Doctor of Philosophy in Instructional Design and Technology degree, students must earn 60 graduate semester credit hours.
-Fifty-four of the program hours must be completed through Keiser University.
-Program requirements are as follows:
+To receive a Doctor of Philosophy in Instructional Design and Technology degree, students must earn 60 graduate semester credit hours as described below.
+The length of this program is approximately 44 months.

 Doctor of Philosophy in Instructional Design Technology Major Core Courses (60.0 credit hours)